Inflect logo

 Natural Disaster Risk

-• Earthquake: A low to moderate risk, concentrated primarily in the Rhine Rift Valley in the southwest.
+• Earthquake: A minor risk, with low-level seismic activity primarily in the Rhine Rift Valley.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business